JATEPHP/JATE/docs/_docs/download-jate.md

 ---
 title: "Download"
 permalink: /download
-excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
+excerpt: "How to quickly download or install JATE."
 last_modified_at: 2018-03-19T16:28:04-05:00
 toc: true
 ---